Nikkei 225 Trading

 The prominent nature of the index allows many profitable products to be linked to the Nikkei 225 stocks, which is an indicator of the economic situation and movement in Japan.
 The Nikkei as the US’s Dow Jones and many ASX indices, it is a price weighted index, and consists of 225 large, publicly-owned Japanese companies from an array of industries.
 This index provides Australian investors and traders with a powerful outlook on investment sentiments towards Japanese equities.

 Originally called the ‘Nikkei Dow Jones Stock Average’ from 1975 to 1985, initially it was established as part of the rebuilding of Japans industrial sector, following World War II.
 The Tokyo Stock Exchange was established in 1878, and during the Second World War, the Japanese government joined the Tokyo Stock Exchange with a few other leading companies at the time to form the Japanese Stock Exchange (JSE).
 Nearing the end of WWII in the latter part of August 1945 the JSE was closed down.
-In May of 1946, the Toyo Stock Exchange re-opened under the aegis of the new Securities Exchange Act.
+In May of 1946, the Tokyo Stock Exchange re-opened under the aegis of the new Securities Exchange Act.

 In the late 1980’s, Japan experienced an economic cycle that saw a rapid increase (50%) in the Japanese yen’s appreciation, to counter act a possible recession the government used fiscal and monetary stimuli.
-Land value as well as stock prices fluctuated during this time.
+Land value as well as stock trading prices fluctuated during this time.
 These assets tripled in value between 1985-1989, when the TSE accounted for 60% of the global stock market capitalization.
 These strong movements sent shock waves across Australia and around the world.

 In early 1990 the bubble burst and the first in line to be affected was the JPY that fell to one-third of its value that year.
 Up till October 2008, the Nikkei traded below 7,000 seeing an 80% decline from it’s high in December of 1989.
 With the assistance of the Bank of Japan and economic injection provide by the government the Nikkei rebound between June 2012 and June 2015, and still below the 50% high of 1989.